the-collab-lab/smart-shopping-list-deprecated/ORIENTATION-en.md

 For example:

-    stc-an-connect-to-firestore
+    st-an-connect-to-firestore

-The hypothetical example above has Stacie Taylor-Cima and Alejandro Ñáñez working together on connecting the app to Firestore.
+The hypothetical example above has Stacie Taylor and Alejandro Ñáñez working together on connecting the app to Firestore.
 Each of them will be able to work on the feature branch independently, but only one of them will submit the merge request when the work is ready (described in more detail below).

 When you’re ready to start work on a feature, one person in your pair should create a local branch following the naming convention above, then push the branch to GitHub so your pair buddy can pull it down to their local environment.
 The following steps should work to do just this: